 When were the Altamira caves discovered?

 Altamira was discovered by pure chance in 1879 and they are amongst the best prehistoric paintings in the world.
-Altamira has been many times compared to Lascaux in France.
+Altamira has been compared many times to Lascaux in France.
 The art found is similar, and both caves were discovered by chance by children.
-Altamira was discovered 60 years before the Lascaux caves and at the time it was not such a huge discovery and it did not change inmediatly the perception of stone-age live.
+Altamira was discovered 60 years before the Lascaux caves and at the time it was not such a huge discovery and it did not immediately change the perception of stone-age life.

-The Altamira caves were inhabited some 22,000 years ago and were abandoned and probably around 13,000 years ago the entrance got closed, which contributed to high humidity and stable temperatures.
+The Altamira caves were inhabited some 22,000 years ago and were abandoned and probably around 13,000 years ago, the entrance closed, contributing to high humidity and stable temperatures.

 What can be found in Altamira?

 The original cave is 270 meters long.
 To preserve this cave a replica was built.
 This is the actual cave that can today be visited (though every day there are 5 lucky visitors who are selected randomly and who have the opportunity to visit the original cave).
 The caves are divided into several rooms and the paintings are found not in the most external areas where living happened, but in more internal rooms where rites were meant to happen.

 The paintings include animals (deer, horses, bison, goats), hands, and other geometrical shapes.
 Up to 25 bison can be found in the Great Room, the most famous room in the Altamira caves.

 You will be able to visit the museum and the neo-cave, which is a fantastic replica of the original cave.
 Only 5 lucky people are allowed to the original cave every day (though this changes and sometimes this only happens one day of the week), and they are selected randomly each day.

 So if you go to Altamira you need to understand you will visit the replica of the cave.
 There is nothing bad with this, the replica is excellent and super interesting (this is the same system used also in Lascaux in France to ensure the original caves are preserved)